 - Unknown causes or diagnoses

 About 25% of causes of dizziness is unknown.
-Although diagnoses have been attempted,
+Although diagnoses have attempted anyway,

-they are often too vague to be meaningful, In our opinion, diagnosis such as
+they are often too vague to be meaningful, In our opinion, diagnoses such as

 multisensory disequilibrium of the elderly, post-traumatic dizziness,